-Join Tammy Coron for an in-depth discussion in this video Static vs. dynamic quick actions, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video Static vs. dynamic quick actions, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] There are two types…of quick actions you can create:…static actions and dynamic actions.…Static actions are those that are created at build time.…These are immediately available after installing your app.…Dynamic actions are specified at runtime…and can change at any time.…These actions are only available…after the first time the app launches.…Regardless of the type of actions you choose to implement,…you're limited to just four on the home screen.…Static actions will appear first,…followed by dynamic actions.…